 Myanmar is home to the giant reclining Buddha in the world, which is located at Win Sein Taw Ya Pagoda in Mawlamyine town.
-So why miss a chance for getting a glance of the largest statue, right?
-Win Sein Taw Ya is an offbeat, but one of the serene temples in Myanmar that is worth your time.
+So why miss a chance to glance at the most significant statue?
+Win Sein Taw Ya is an offbeat but one of serene temple in Myanmar that is worth your time.
 At 180 meters high, you will feel like a minuscule in front of the beautiful smiling Buddha.
 The complex is lovely, home to hundreds of stupas in white, gold and red, surrounded by monasteries and statues of Buddha.

-How to reach – It is located close to the downtown of Mawlamyine, and hence reachable by renting a tuk-tuk or a bike.
+How to reach – It is located close to the downtown of Mawlamyine and is reachable by renting a tuk-tuk or a bike.
 You can also plan guided day trips.

 Things to know before visiting temples in Myanmar

-- Use sunscreen generously because Burma is hot and humidity is bad, especially in the afternoon, most of the year irrespective of the season.
+- Use sunscreen generously because Burma is hot and the humidity is terrible, especially in the afternoon most of the year, irrespective of the season.

 - Also, carry water and drink enough of it to avoid exhaustion and dehydration.

 - Myanmar is an excellent place for capturing unique, candid shots on your camera(or phone).
 However, follow the etiquette of taking consent while clicking the locals and respecting their wishes if they don’t want to be photographed, especially the monks.

 OTHER POSTS FROM MYANMAR TO PLAN YOUR TRIP

 - 17 Best Bagan Pagodas That You Should Visit (Among the 800+temples)